 Hedgies are prone to certain diseases that can be fatal if left untreated, such as heart disease, respiratory disease, neurological disease, gastrointestinal disease, and cancer.
 Most of the time, a hedgehog will not show any symptoms other than not eating because they can hide illnesses very well.
 As a rule of thumb, when in doubt, always contact your veterinarian.

 How To Get Your Hedgehog To Eat

 If your hedgie is not eating, it could be something it ate.
-Hedgehogs love special treats, such as pineapple or spinach, but when you give your hedgie such foods, ensure you cut the food into small pieces and only feed sparingly.
+Hedgehogs can live 4 to 6 years if fed well and love special treats, such as pineapple or spinach, but when you give your hedgie such foods, ensure you cut the food into small pieces and only feed sparingly.
 Fruits contain sugar, and too much could cause your hedgie to get sick.
 You can also try a syringe filled with its favorite treat or baby food to entice eating.